tony-nyagah/the-forage/README.md

-# the-forage
+# My Forage
-My code and notes made while going through virtual internships on The Forage.
+My code and notes are made while going through virtual internships on The Forage.